ReqIF¶

 content = "ReqIF.Text" # Maps to need content (default: "ReqIF.Text")

-reqif_type = "Type" # Maps to reqif type (default: "Type")
+reqif_type = "Type" # Preserves the ReqIF item type (default: "Type")

 # additional mappings

-reqif_status = "Status" # Additional mapping example
+reqif_status = "Status" # Custom field example

-reqif_resolution = "Resolution" # Another additional mapping example
+reqif_resolution = "Resolution" # Custom field example

 - Mandatory mappings